opmuse/opmuse/README.md

 the package right now.
 If you want SQLite support you'll also have to look at *Developing*.

-We've only tested this with **Debian Jessie** and **Ubuntu Saucy**.
+We've only tested this with **Debian Jessie**.
 Other Debian based distros should work as long as they have all the required dependencies that arent provided in our apt repo.

 ### Add repo